 The mummified body of Elmer McCurdy was found in the darkened fun house at the Nu-Pike Amusement Park in Long Beach, California, on December 7, 1976.
 His story shows how a mummy can become big business.

-It was easy to see his body stitched up from his autopsy.
+He reported that it "was easy to see his body stitched up from his autopsy.
 Elmer's hands were covering his private parts.
 I tried to move the hand to show them that he ... wasn't made from papier maché.
 When I moved his arm, it snapped off in my hand, exposing bone and mummified muscles.
 I reported this to the Long Beach cop working on the show.

 Medical examiners and forensic investigators were called to determine who the mummy was and how it had died.
 They learned that the mummy was a man, and that he had been shot - quite a while ago, it seemed.
 He died of a .32-caliber gunshot wound; the bullet was old, manufactured between 1830 and 1920.
 When one medical examiner opened the mummy's mouth for other clues, he was surprised to find a 1924 penny and a ticket from the Museum of Crime in Los Angeles.
 That ticket and newspaper accounts helped police identify the mummy a robber known as Elmer McCurdy.